 When it comes to shapes, sizes, and materials, the options are practically endless.
 Possibilities include large, small, round, square, teardrop, glass, crystal, wood, stainless steel, new, old, and everything in between.
 As long as you follow the suggestions above for keeping your alcohol sealed, the choice is yours, but there are a few best practices to keep in mind.

 A crystal liquor carafe will give your bar a vintage vibe.
 Since antique cut lead crystal was a symbol of luxury for hundreds of years, many people still associate this look with the salons and parlors of yesteryear.
 Until the 20th century, most glassware makers used only round shapes.
-A square glass decanter will give you the nostalgic feel with a modern twist.
+An intricately cut square glass decanter such as this will give you the nostalgic feel with a modern twist.